JC-delasalas/millennial-business-academy/AUDIT_SUMMARY.md

-# MBA Growth Pathways - Complete Project Audit Summary
+# Millennial Business Academy - Complete Project Audit Summary

 ## 🎯 Audit Overview
-A comprehensive audit and optimization of the MBA Growth Pathways project has been completed, ensuring production readiness for Vercel deployment.
+A comprehensive audit and optimization of the Millennial Business Academy project has been completed, ensuring production readiness for Vercel deployment.

 ## 🚀 Key Improvements Implemented